ifemiller/Covid19-Air-Travel-Impact/README.md

 Utilizing kaggle dataset: https://www.kaggle.com/terenceshin/covid19s-impact-on-airport-traffic

-Hoping to practice using plotly to map airport locations and flight metrics
+Practicing using geopandas to create heatmaps.

+Would like to make it interactive so monthly data is in one plot and user can adjust what month is shown.

 **Work in progress**